-Thanksgiving is just around the corner, and so is Farm Sanctuary’s Celebration for the Turkeys in Acton, CA. Take your pick from Saturday, November 3, or Sunday November 4, and help us turn the tables on tradition by treating turkeys to a feast prepared just for them.
-Then, while enjoying our own vegan lunch, we’ll give thanks for the power of sanctuary and our friendship with these rescued ambassadors for the 46 million other turkeys raised and slaughtered each year for Thanksgiving.
+On November 3 and 4, 2018, compassionate guests gathered in Acton, CA, for Farm Sanctuary’s Celebration for the Turkeys, helping to turn the tables on tradition by treating turkeys to a feast prepared just for them.
+Together, we gave thanks for the power of sanctuary and our friendship with these rescued ambassadors for the 46 million other turkeys raised and slaughtered each year for Thanksgiving.

 Susie Coston joined the Farm Sanctuary staff in 2000, after spending six years working with a veterinarian and at a sanctuary in West Virginia.
 With more than two decades of experience working with farm animals, she is a leading authority on both their care and behavior, and she calls on both her expertise and her deep connections with these animals (she’s often referred to as “the farm animal whisperer”) to advocate for compassion for farm animals everywhere.
 As National Shelter Director, she oversees a team of caregivers who provide individualized care to hundreds of rescued farm animals across Farm Sanctuary’s shelter locations; she also acts as a mentor to many peers who have started their own sanctuaries and leads Farm Sanctuary’s annual Farm Animal Care Conference.
 She can often be found sharing the stories of her rescued farm animal friends both at speaking engagements and online.

 Kelli’s Vegan Kitchen

 Louisville Vegan Jerky Co.

 Roclord Studio Photography

 Three Paws Gourmet

 Arts Institute Group of the Merrimack Valley